 Patience is a virtue.
 Excellence takes time.
 If you order dry-aged beef at a restaurant, you will realize this experience is not cheap.
 You aren’t just paying for the meat.
 You are paying for the 28 to 75 days that slab of beef spent aging in a climate-controlled environment.

-But if you’re a member of the Grill Master’s Club, a BBQ subscription box, you understand that grilling is not a cooking style.
+But if you’re a member of Grill Master’s Club, a monthly BBQ subscription box, you understand that grilling is not a cooking style.
 It’s a lifestyle.
 You are here to take your own cooks to a new level.
-Look no further than Dry Aging your own beef.
+Look no further than dry aging your own beef.

 Read on and we will show you how to dry-age beef at home.
-And once it’s ready to slap on the grill, we’ll tell you the best way to prepare it.
+Once it’s ready to slap on the grill, we’ll tell you the best way to prepare it.
 The best way to eat—you’re on your own there.
 That’s personal.

-Dry-Aged Beef spends weeks in a cool, dry place, slowly aging.
+Dry-aged beef spends weeks in a cool, dry place, slowly aging.
 With time, muscle fibers tenderize and flavor evolves.
-The result is a velvet texture with aromas ranging from salty, sweet, savory and nutty.
-The process is reminiscent of Scotch, wine or fine cheese.
+The result is a velvety texture with aromas ranging from salty, sweet, savory and nutty.
+The process is reminiscent of an aged Scotch, wine or fine cheese.